 Ferries take off from Anacortes.
 Plan ahead for a two-hour drive north from Seattle and arrive at the ferries at least two hours before your ferry leaves, especially during the peak summer season.
 The quickest way to squelch your island trip is to miss a ferry and have to wait for the next one.
 Wait times in between can be long.
 Once at the ferries you have two options.

 - Pay to park your car and walk on the ferry.

 - Or pay to take your car on the ferry.

-You are charged for you car on westbound travel only.
+You are charged for your car on westbound travel only.
 That means to keep your costs down you'll want to begin your stay as far west as possible.
 The two farthest islands west of Anacortes are San Juan Island and Orcas Island.
-San Juan Island (the location of well-known town, Friday Harbor) is a foot friendly island.
+San Juan Island (the location of the well-known town, Friday Harbor) is a foot-friendly island.
 Meaning you can walk on interisland ferries from where you are staying and not need a car to explore San Juan Island, saving you transportation money.